-We believe good cleaning and maintenance will set a solid routine and help your equipment stay in tip-top condition but also helps you cook better fish and chips.
+We believe good cleaning and maintenance will set a solid routine and help your equipment stay in tip-top condition, but it also helps you cook better fish and chips.

-It may seem obvious, but we thought we would compile a list of good things to keep on top of to keep your frying range in a clean condition.
-Over time the pans in your frying range will accumulate starch, sugars, breadcrumbs, and so much more and the more you clean the pans the better your range will perform.
+We’ve compiled a list of things to stay on top of that will help keep your frying range in a clean condition.
+Over time, the pans in your frying range will accumulate starch, sugars, breadcrumbs and so much more but the more you clean them, the better your range will perform.

-By following these cleaning procedures, your frying range will be the workhorse it is but will still look the part.
+By following these cleaning procedures, your frying range will continue to be the workhorse it is but will still look the part.

 ➡️ Use a clean, soft cloth to wipe off any spills.
 It’s best to do this when the oil is still warm.

-➡️ Clean the surfaces, Combine warm water with a mild detergent in a bucket.
-Use a clean, soft cloth to wipe down the surfaces.
+➡️ Combine warm water with a mild detergent in a bucket and clean the surfaces.
 Do not get any water in the pans.

-➡️ Scrub away stains, if you notice stains from grease or other food remnants, use non-abrasive scouring powder or scrub pad to clean them.
+➡️ Scrub away stains.
+If you notice stains from grease or other food remnants, use non-abrasive scouring powder or a scrub pad to clean them.

 ✅ Don’t forget, filtering your oil twice a day is also a cleaning job.
 This is an excellent time to get rid of any carbon and scraps out of the pan.